SOMETHING HAS GONE WRONG

 You: “Grief is a goddamn fungus.”

 /c Here’s how Lloyd ruined everything disappeared: his Honda Accord at a Leisure City Super Target halfway between the conference and your hotel room (it’ll be fun, we’ll bring the kids).
 He’d stopped for sunscreen (according to the bag on the ground).
 Driver-side door hanging open like a broken jaw, blood on the windshield, the steering wheel, the seat.
 No trace of a body.
 Hard to say? is what the local authorities would say.
-Hard to say.
+What do they know about about what’s hard to say.
 “So, kids…”

 <speaking_of_falling_objects> You remember Jarts fondly, despite the facts.
 You selectively recall your dad and uncles at ease, beers in hand, tossing big old lawn darts toward little plastic hoops lying on the ground.
 “Like horseshoes?”
 Lloyd said when you explained, three years into knowing him.
 “Sort of.
 If horseshoes were Roman weapons of war that got a brand makeover as a delightful and wholesome backyard activity.”
 Let us review.

 In your Miami Vice universe: a girl (let’s say your neighbor when you were young, like maybe you were grounded for coloring your sister’s hair with markers (again) and now you’re looking out your bedroom window as your best friend plays by herself).
 She’s seven, like you.
-You’d been watching her for a while when something instantly goes wrong, so wrong that you can no longer make out her face, like there’s a glitch in her code.
-You can’t understand it because it’s impossible to understand.
+You’d been watching her for a while when something instantly goes wrong.
+Wrong in a way that you can no longer make out her face, like there’s a glitch in her code.
+Or yours?
 She’s still there, there’s her body, but…

-Her father hears something, though he’s not sure what.
-He’s concerned, but not yet alarmed.
+Her father, inside, hears something, though he’s not sure what.
+He’s concerned but not yet alarmed.
 He hesitantly steps through the front door and instinctively looks away from what’s right in front of him, looks instead to his nine-year-old son and friends standing ten paces to the left, locked in place, holding hands without realizing it, pants soiled, and having just moments ago yelled, “Yeah, let’s see how high the Jart can go!”

 How high: over the house (two-story colonial).
 They follow its path like a wild animal caught in a whirlwind, arms, legs, and chins straining with anticipation.
 There is a moment when everything is fine, so perfectly fine that the air shimmers with the fineness of it all.
 But the boys have to round that corner past the garage.
 The dad has to step out of the house, has to learn the effect, on his daughter’s skull, of a fiesta-red Jart bearing 23,000 pounds of pressure per square inch.